Sort Based on Values

 - The total row is sorted from largest to smallest.

-Imagine, now you need to sort Product Cake from “Smallest to Largest” or vice versa.
+Imagine you must sort Product Cake from “Smallest to Largest” or vice versa.
 You can do this using a custom sort option.

 - Click on any value in the row Cake excluding the Grand Total as we are not sorting the Grand totals.